River Forth: Bridges

 Upstream from Stirling, the river is rather narrow and can be crossed in numerous places.
 (Crossing used to be more difficult before the installation of modern drainage works, because the ground was often treacherously marshy near the riverbank.)
 However, after its confluence with the Teith and Allan, the river becomes wide enough that a substantial bridge is required.
 At Stirling, there has been a bridge over the river since at least the 13th century, and it was the easternmost road crossing until 1936, when another road crossing was opened at Kincardine.
 The Clackmannanshire Bridge, just upstream of the Kincardine Bridge, opened on 19 November 2008.
 A railway bridge, the Alloa Swing Bridge, previously connected Alloa on the northern shore with Throsk on the southern shore.
 It opened in 1885 and was closed and mostly demolished in 1970: Only the metal piers remain.

 Much further downstream, joining North Queensferry and South Queensferry, is another railway bridge, the famous Forth Bridge, which opened in 1890, and the Forth Road Bridge, which opened in 1964.
 To the west of the Forth Road Bridge is Queensferry Crossing, construction of which began in 2011: It finally opened on 4 September 2017.

+List of bridges

+There are a total of 24 bridges crossing the River Forth: